Mediterranean Salad with White Beans, Sun-Dried Tomatoes, and Creamy Tahini Dressing - Lakeside Natural Medicine -Lakeside Natural Medicine

 3. Drizzle the dressing generously over the salad and toss.
 If you have leftover dressing, it stores well in a glass jar in the fridge.

-4. Top salad with walnuts and Pecorino.
+4. Top salad with walnuts and Pecorino cheese.

 Editor’s Note: The information in this article is intended for your educational use only.
 Always seek the advice of your physician or other qualified health practitioners with any questions you may have regarding a medical condition and before undertaking any diet, supplement, fitness, or other health program.